 The City adopted its Urban Lot Split and Two-Unit Development standards (Sec.
 41-2105 et seq.)
 December of 2021 in response to SB 9, also known as the California Housing Opportunity and More Efficiency (HOME) Act.
+The intent of the ordinance was to require all new units created through its provisions be deed restricted as affordable.
 Currently, Chapter 41 of the SAMC requires at least one unit created under the ordinance be deed restricted as affordable.
 The existing code does not explicitly state the required affordability level of the unit.
 Additionally, existing code lacks clarity on the total number of affordable units that are required when an urban lot split is proposed.
-Staff is proposing amending Section 41-2105 to clarify that the new units created in for rent products under the ordinance be affordable to very low or low income households, and that if a lot create under the ordinance is sold, it be affordable to moderate income households.
-Staff is also proposing to make amendments to clarify that one affordable unit per lot is required, and that the owner/developer is required to enter into a housing agreement with the City, as is required for affordable units created under the Affordable Housing Opportunity and Creation Ordinance (AHOCO), formerly known as the Housing Opportunity Ordinance (HOO).
+Staff is proposing amending Section 41-2105 to clarify that any net new units created through the provisions of Division 2 or Division 3 of Article XX be made affordable at the following levels: rental products shall be made affordable to very low or low income households; for-sale products shall be made affordable to moderate income households.
 Lastly, staff is proposing to correct a typographical error related to front yard setbacks.
 The existing code states that at least a twenty-five (25) foot setback is required, when it should have read twenty (20), consistent with the Single Family (R1) zoning district standards.